ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor.md

 !!! note
     To start with the *general* or *cartoon* one, grab those files from the installation folder *scripts\kangarooShapeEditor*

+!!! info
+    Do you want to share the blendShape file with another team, but you don't want to go through the stress of setting up the Environment variable plus targetlist file for them?
+    No problem, they don't need the targetlist file, since it also gets saved locally in the blendShape file.

 ## Bake/Fill